magomimmo/modern-cljs/doc/tutorial-14.md

 Then, the `args` to be passed to `deftemplate` are the same we defined in the `(POST "/shopping" [quantity price tax discount] ...)` route.

-Finally, regarding the `& forms` rg, start by instantiating it with two `nil` values, which means no selectors and no transfomrations.
+Finally, regarding the `& forms` arg, start by instantiating it with two `nil` values, which means no selectors and no transformations.
 I now expect that the source will be rendered exactly as the original HTML source.